 SLO 5 (CMHC J.1; SC J.1) is assessed in Internship I and II (COUN 5560) through case conceptualizations, data disaggregation and a policy review project, as well as case analysis & presentation, guidance curriculum, a post- secondary planning lesson and small group intervention.
 The assessment is evaluated through each assignment assessed in Clinical Portfolio and is specific to the standard listed, and the benchmark performance is that 80% of students will score at the Acceptable level or higher.

-Analysis: In 2016-2017 100% of students earned a score of 80% or above on identified assessments.
-To continue to gather baseline data, provide consistent measures, and detect anomalies, no changes were made to the goal and/or outcomes at that time.
+Analysis: In 2017-2018 100% of students earned a score of 80% or above on identified assessments.
+These results indicate student learning and achievement is taking place at Acceptable or Target scores.